 Workers’ compensation benefits cover more than just the victim’s physical injuries.
 Any misconception that the law only protects employees suffering from work-related injuries that are physical in nature is not true.
 California law protects workers from emotional and psychological injuries that occur in the workplace as well.

 At Oktanyan Der-Grigorian Law Group, we understand that the psychological or emotional injuries that occur in the workplace can result in suffering that is very real, much like an injury that causes physical pain.
 However, we also routinely see how these types of injuries are treated with a high degree of skepticism by insurance companies, and are often denied, making it more challenging for you to get the benefits you need.
-Our attorneys will fight for your work related stress claims, take the necessary actions to help prove your injuries are valid, and help you secure the work related stress compensation you need for your care and well being.
-Call us at 818-230-2428 to find out how we can help you.
+Our workers compensation attorney in Los Angeles will fight for your work related stress claims, take the necessary actions to help prove your injuries are valid, and help you secure the work related stress compensation you need for your care and well being.
+Call us at (818) 230-2428 to find out how we can help you.

 Psychiatric Injuries in the Workplace